 A room furnished entirely in soft materials reads as shapeless.
 A room with only hard surfaces reads as cold.
 The pairing is what creates the sensation of richness.

-In practice: a deep velvet sofa should sit beside something with structural definition.
+In practice, a deep velvet sofa should sit beside something with structural definition.
 A wooden side table with visible grain, a lacquered tray, a stone object, or a leather-bound book stack all provide the contrast that makes the velvet feel more sumptuous by comparison.
 A room with significant wood presence, whether a dining table, shelving unit, or dark-stained case piece, benefits from softness introduced at the seat, underfoot, or in the window treatment.
 The wood grounds.
 The textiles make it livable.

 Leather is a particularly good bridge material in this equation.
 It reads as structured and hard-edged while still being organic and warm, which is precisely why velvet and leather seating works so well as a pairing.
 The two materials are formally different enough to create contrast, but close enough in richness to feel cohesive.